SuperwhispervsMonologue

 Both are dictation apps for Mac with on-device processing.
-They share a privacy-first philosophy, which is good.
-But they differ on platform support, developer workflows, and what you can actually do beyond basic transcription.
+They share a privacy-first stance.
+They differ on platform support, developer workflows, and what you can do beyond basic transcription.

 Side-by-side comparison